-I still haven't found one method that takes the gold, but in the process of learning what doesn’t work for me, I’ve figured out three ways that have made the studying process easier and more effective.
+I still haven't found one method that takes the gold, but in the process of learning what doesn’t work for me, I’ve figured out four ways that have made the studying process easier and more effective.
 Maybe they’ll work for you, too!

 Summarize your notes

 Note: this method only works if your professor posts their presentations online.

 I often find it hard to copy information on PowerPoints while the professor lectures.
 By the time I finish writing a bullet point, they’ve already moved on to something new and, in between, I’ve missed what wasn't written on the slide.
 Unfortunately, it's this information that can often help explain or even summarize what the PowerPoint is trying to tell you.

 To combat this, I’ve started taking notes of my professor’s asides and interjections rather than what's on the slides.
 This not only fixes the problem, but also forces me to revise all the information from the lecture and create a concise page of notes.
 It may seem like a simple solution, but creating summary notes after each lecture (or whenever you get the chance) acts as mini-study sessions, reducing the need to learn everything in one shot.
 Think of it like taking baby steps, rather than big leaps.

 Become the teacher

 One of the best ways to make sure you know your stuff is to step out of your student shoes and into those of the professor.
 For this method, you’ll need a willing participant to sit and listen to whatever it is you’re studying.
 You don’t need to create a lesson plan or quizzes, but teaching someone what you've learned will force you to work through and regurgitate the information in an explainable (and understandable) way.